oliviawestmacottssw/SSW.Rules.Content/rules/do-you-format-environmentnewline-at-the-end-of-a-line/rule.md

 string message = "The database is not valid." + Environment.NewLine;
-message += "Do you want to upgrade it? ";​
+message += "Do you want to upgrade it? ";
 Good Example:  "Environment.NewLine" is at the end of the line

-​​

 return string.Join(Environment.NewLine, paragraphs);
-Good Example: ​"Environment.NewLine" is an exception for String.Join
+Good Example: "Environment.NewLine" is an exception for String.Join
-​